Suzanna-Linn/slua/docs/future.md

 **The release date is still unknown.**

-SLua is currently in its alpha stage on the beta grid.
+SLua is currently in its beta stage on the beta grid and some regions on the main grid.

-Residents can visit the beta grid to test it, report bugs, suggest improvements, and provide feedback on others' suggestions.
+Residents can test it, report bugs, suggest improvements, and provide feedback on others' suggestions.
 Bugs are being fixed at a steady pace, and some suggestions are already being implemented.
 SLua is improving fast.

-Once SLua reaches a stable state, it will move to a beta version, still on the beta grid, for further testing before its eventual release to the main grid.
-The entire process may take several months.
+Once SLua reaches a stable state, it will move to a finished version for further testing before its eventual general release to the main grid.
+The entire process may take a few months.

 ### Will LSL scripts benefit from being compiled to VM Luau instead of VM Mono?